dabamos/dmpack/guide/guide.md

 extracted by group from the raw response using the given regular expression pattern.

-If any receivers are specified, observations are forwarded to the next receiver via POSIX message queue.
 The program can act as a sole data logger if output and format are set.
 If the output path is set to `-`, observations are printed to *stdout*.

 A configuration file is mandatory to configure the jobs to perform.
 Each observation must have a valid target id.
 Node id, sensor id, and observation id